tudo-aqua/bgw-example-collapsi/README.md

 ## Rules

-Collapsi is a game for 2-4 players.
+Collapsi is an abstract strategy maze game.
 Players take turns moving their pawns on the board with fewer and fewer tiles to stand on.
-If a player can't make any legal moves, the tile below them collapses and they're out of the game.
+If a player can't make any legal moves, the tile below them collapses, and they're out of the game.
 The last player standing wins.

-Watch the [Mark's video on YouTube](https://www.youtube.com/watch?v=6vYEHdjlw3g) for a thorough introduction of the game and its rules.
+Watch [Mark's video on YouTube](https://www.youtube.com/watch?v=6vYEHdjlw3g) for a thorough introduction of the game and its rules.

+This implementation realizes variants of Collapsi with 2-4 players and different board sizes.

 ## Features